-Make your seasonal dinners one to remember with top preparation tips from hunryng.
-Here’s a guide to cooking the Nigerian chicken pepper soup with unripe plantain and yam.
+Make your seasonal dinners one to remember with top preparation tips from Dream Africa.
+Here’s a guide to cooking to making the ultimate Nigerian chicken pepper soup step-by-step recipe with unripe plantain and yam.
 This is a flavourful and delicious slow cooker pepper soup recipe with local spices.
 Yes, you can fix up this restaurant favourite at home – a taste of rich flavours and tender chicken.
 Add more chilli flakes if you want to up the spice factor.

 - Full chicken